Keyfactor/remote-file-orchestrator/readme_source.md

 - **PFX Password Style** - Default

 *Custom Fields Tab:*
-- Name: linuxFilePermissionsOnStoreCreation, Display Name: Linux File Permissions on Store Creation, Type: String, Default Value: none....This custom field is **required**.
+- Name: linuxFilePermissionsOnStoreCreation, Display Name: Linux File Permissions on Store Creation, Type: String, Default Value: none....This custom field is **not required**.
+If not present, value reverts back to DefaultLinuxPermissionsOnStoreCreation setting in config.json (see Configuration File Setup section above).
+This value, applicable to certificate stores hosted on Linux orchestrated servers only, must be 3 digits all between 0-7.
+This represents the Linux file permissions that will be set for this certificate store if created via a Management Create job or a Management Add job where the config.json option CreateStoreOnAddIsMissing is set to "Y".

 Entry Parameters Tab:
 - See specific certificate store type instructions below